by-student-2017/Phase-field/README.md

 ![Paraview_3](https://github.com/by-student-2017/Phase-field/blob/main/Fig/paraview_3.png)
 Fig. A sequence of operations for "Paraview".
 The figure shows "Time: 7" (=sp_result000007.vtk).
 In the last image, click the "<-->" in the second or third row at the top left (near the left side of "concentration_A") to automatically change the color gradation range to an appropriate value.

+- Note 1: If you want to match Dr. Koyama's textbook, set Nstep to 100.
+- Note 2: It is not designed to display all three components simultaneously.
+Change "concentration_A" to "concentration_B" or "concentration_C" in Paraview to display the distribution of each component.
+If you want to display the changes in each component in a single image, simply rewrite the code so that a value is added to each component in advance.
+This is how it is done in MPF, so please use it as a reference.

 ## Tutorial 2 (change parameter)
 - There are several ways to edit the parameter file.
 - Since the newline symbols are different between Windows and Linux, we recommend that you edit on Linux (for example, vim or gedit) if you need to add newlines when editing.